mycpuorg/mycpuorg.github.io/_posts/2016-10-31-kernel-n00b-howto.md

 ---
 layout: post
 title: "Build and Run your own kernel in 60 mins or less"
-excerpt: "Kernel n00b to n00b++ in 60mins"
+excerpt: "Run your own kernel in 60 mins or less.
+Kernel n00b to n00b++ in 60mins"
 tags: [Linux, kernel, buildroot, kernel hacking, qemu, kvm, qemu-kvm, hacking]
 comments: true
 ---

-Run your own kernel in 60 mins or less

 I will teach you how to make a lot of mon..er..
 No, in this we will have our own running kernel within the next 60 mins (likely lesser).
-And if you do it right, most of these 60mins will be spent like this:
+If you do it right, most of these 60mins will be spent like this:
 ![img](//imgs.xkcd.com/comics/compiling.png)

-Recently, I was asked by an acquaintance on how to compile Linux kernel.
-Shortly after I figured that he assumed this needed a really complex system with very high end compute power.
-Although he was running a fairly new system he felt it needed a lot more work to get his kernel compiled and running.
+Recently, I was asked by a friend on how to compile Linux kernel.
+Shortly after, I realized that he assumed this needed a really complex system with a very sophisticated configuration.
+Although he was running a fairly new system he felt it needed a lot more "setup time" to get his kernel compiled and running.
 I found that most people are under the impression that you had to have this complex setup to be able to start "hacking the kernel".
 I challenged him that we could find a way to be able to boot and run a kernel in under 60 mins!

-Note: For the impatient, I have kept this entry short enough but if you are feeling extra-impatient follow the instructions inside<a id="sec-1" name="sec-1"></a>
+For the impatient, I have kept this entry short enough but if you are feeling extra-impatient follow the instructions inside<a id="sec-1" name="sec-1"></a>

     this block